Canal Street (Manhattan)

+Canal Street follows the path of underground waterworks that had been built in the early 19th century to drain a series of marshy and eventually sewage-filed ponds, including Collect Pond.

 History

 By 1800, Collect Pond, one of New York City's few natural sources of fresh water, had become completely polluted with sewage and run-off from the tanneries, breweries, and other workshops and factories around it.
 Run-off from the pond, including one "sluggish stream" which traveled part of the route of the future Canal Street, fed nearby swamps and marshes which prevented the city from continuing its northward growth.
 To deal with this, the city's Common Council ordered that the swamps be drained and, in 1803, that the pond itself be filled in.
 A drain was built continuing the path of the "sluggish stream" to the Hudson River, which redirected the underground springs which watered the swamps.
 The pond was successfully drained by 1813 or 1815.

 The area was developed, but the springs remained and caused the "dry" land to be boggy and uneven.
 The Common Council then authorized a canal, in the form of a 40-foot wide, 8-foot deep ditch, which would continue carrying off the excess water.
 Because it was not efficient, and did not have sufficient flow, it, too, became an open sewer.
 The city covered it over in 1819, but as it had no air traps, the covered canal became a stinking covered sewer.
 Canal Street was completed in 1820, following the path of the covered canal and named for it.
 The historic townhouses and newer tenements that had been built along Canal Street quickly fell into disrepair, and the eastern stretch of Canal Street came within the ambit of the notorious Five Points slum as property values and living conditions plummeted.

 Early in the 20th century, the jewelry trade centered on the corner of Canal Street and Bowery, but moved mid century to the modern Diamond District on 47th Street.
 In the 1920s, the Citizens Savings Bank built a notable domed headquarters at the intersection's southwest corner which remains a local landmark.
 The portion of Canal Street around Sixth Avenue was New York's principal market for electronics parts for a quarter-century after the closing of Radio Row to make way for the building of the World Trade Center.